pamin1/CUDAResNet/Resnet/DataParse.md

 # Parsing PyTorch ResNet Model

-From the model we are able to extract two files: the npz (model weights) and json (model architecture).
+From the model I am able to extract two files: the npz (model weights) and json (model architecture).
-How do we make this readable and send to the GPU?
+How do I make this readable and send to the GPU?
 * There are convolution layers, batch norms, downsamples, and a fully connected layer
 * 5 total layers
   * Layer 0: convolution, batch norm